So, what about your life science organization? Is the intention there, but is your knowledge in need of fine-tuning?

 Don’t be afraid of the “A” word.
 Audits are there to expose all those things that may be happening contrary to your good intention.
 In the simplest terms, audits should identify, correct, and improve.
 Monitoring then acts as a second in command, making sure those improvements are working well.
 See?
 Best friends.

-While I’m not saying you should be thrilled with the prospect of the scrutiny an audit can introduce, just see it for what’s its worth.
+While I’m not saying you should be thrilled with the prospect of the scrutiny an audit can introduce, just see it for what’s worth.
 That scary audit monster, when confronted is sometimes just a big misunderstood teddy bear.
 Albeit, one with fangs, and wielding a large kitchen knife.

 Ok, let’s move on.